 Through measuring and modelling the minerals industry’s social licence to operate we can develop benchmarks for social performance and allow stakeholders to engage with each other on the issues that matter.

 In Australia, community concerns strongly influence the way the minerals industry operates and how governments regulate it.

-The industry is required to fulfil its formal regulatory conditions (its licence to mine) as well as taking into consideration these community concerns (its social licence to operate).
+The industry is required to fulfil its formal regulatory conditions (its license to mine) as well as taking into consideration these community concerns (its social license to operate).

 This work aims to assist industry, communities and government to understand what constitutes a social licence in Australia and support relationships between these stakeholders built on mutual trust.

 Social research providing insight into issues

 With decades of experience working alongside industry partners, and recognised expertise in conducting social research, we have defined benchmarks for the social performance of the minerals industry and allowed industry stakeholders to engage with each other on the issues that matter.

 Our industry knowledge and scientific skills in measuring and modelling 'social licence' is able to show industry where to invest to develop genuine, trust based relationships with community stakeholders.

 We have measured and modelled the critical elements of social licence, demonstrating: